YUYINGWU-AURORA/YUYINGWU-AURORA.github.io/_pages/about.md

 <h2 style="margin: 0;"> About Me </h2>

 <div style="margin-top: 1rem;">
-I am a PhD candidate in Economics at the University of Birmingham, expecting to graduate in 2025.
-My current research centres on empirical analysis of imperfect knowledge in Macro and Finance, with a specific emphasis on macroeconomic policy making.
-I am also interested in the formation and learning of expectations among enterprises and households.
+I am a PhD candidate in Economics at the University of Birmingham, expected to graduate in 2025.
+I am fortunate to be supervised by Professor Kaushik Mitra and Dr. Pei Kuang.

+My research primarily focuses on empirical analyses in the fields of macroeconomics and finance, with a specific emphasis on understanding the implications of imperfect knowledge and its role in shaping macroeconomic policy decisions.
+Additionally, I am keenly interested in the formation and learning of expectations within enterprises and households.

+I am on the 2025-2026 job market and will be available for interviews.
 </div>

 <div style="display: flex; justify-content: space-between;   ">